 Crowdfunding & Capital Access

-Small business owners and entrepreneurs are excited about changes in federal law (the Jump Start Our Business Startup Up Act – JOBS Act) that allows for equity and debt-based crowdfunding.
+Small business owners and entrepreneurs are reaping the benefits of the Jump Start Our Businesses Startup Up Act – JOBS Act, signed into law in 2012, which paved the way for equity and debt-based crowdfunding.
 What is crowdfunding and how can you prepare for it?
-While SBE Council works to get JOBS Act rules finalized, we encourage you to learn more about the “how to’s” of crowdfunding and how your business can benefit from this financing strategy.
+While SBE Council works to push for final JOBS Act rules, we encourage you to learn more about the “how to’s” of crowdfunding (below) and how your business can benefit from this financing strategy.

-Crowdfund Capital Advisors: This resource-rich website of “the three guys” who led the charge to make equity and debt-based crowdfunding legal has great information – free resources and tips, as well as items to purchase.
-Sherwood Neiss, Jason Best and Zak Cassady-Dorion (members of SBE Council) are successful entrepreneurs, and are now helping entrepreneurs around the world tap into the power and promise of crowdfunding.
-See: Why is September 24 a Huge Day for Entrepreneurs,
+Crowdfund Capital Advisors was founded by “the three guys” who led the charge to make equity and debt-based crowdfunding.
+The website has great information – free tips and educational material, as well as resources for purchase.
+Sherwood Neiss, Jason Best and Zak Cassady-Dorion (members of SBE Council) are successful entrepreneurs, and help entrepreneurs around the world tap into the power and promise of crowdfunding.
+They wrote the book Crowdfund Investing for Dummies.

-Kickstarter School: An 8-point lesson plan and resource tool for implementing a successful crowdfunding campaign.
+An 8-point lesson plan and resource tools from Kickstarter for implementing a successful crowdfunding campaign.

-Crowdfund Your Start-Up Venture: On January 28, GIST Connect and the U.S. State Department hosted this informative and lively webcast on crowdfunding.
-The webcast, in its entirety, can be viewed by clicking here.
+On January 28, GIST Connect and the U.S. State Department hosted this informative and lively webcast on crowdfunding.
+The webcast can be viewed by clicking here.
 The webcast featured SBE Council President & CEO Karen Kerrigan and top crowdfunding experts.
 It was viewed by thousands across the globe, and includes content relevant to entrepreneurs who do business anywhere.
 Great tips, trends and information on how to crowdfund!

-Early Shares University: This resource is a free service offered by Early Shares, a crowdfunding platform, which is designed to help investors and business owners take full advantage of crowdfunding.
+This complementary resource is offered by Early Shares, a crowdfunding platform designed to help investors and business owners take full advantage of crowdfunding.
 Topics covered include: What is Crowdfunding?
 The Offering Process.
 Accounting for Businesses.
 Investing and the Investing Process.
 A Glossary of Terms.
 Videos and and an Experts Lounge.

-CrowdCheck Education: CrowdCheck, a service that offers a weapon against potential fraud and helps investors make good investment decisions, has a dedicated area of its website for investors and issuers.
-The site offers an explanation of terms, articles, useful reports and podcasts.
+CrowdCheck is a service that offers a weapon against potential fraud and helps investors make good investment decisions, has a dedicated area of its website for investors and issuers.
+The site offers educational articles, explanation of terms, and useful reports and advice.